 Will school meals be available?

-What if I usually have Free School Meals?
+What if I usually receive Free School Meals?

-The payment and voucher system for Free School Meals will continue and can be used for packed lunches if you need them.
+The payment and voucher system for Free School Meals will continue until September 14 or until school meals start again.

 What happens if I usually take a bus to school?